 “I was thinking recently about the nationalisation of electricity, and how I grew to love pylons,” says Clio Barnard.
-Her fondness for transmission towers was stoked whilst writing her latest film, The Selfish Giant, as she discovered the ’Pylon Poets’ of the 1930s.
+Her fondness for transmission towers was stoked while writing her latest film, The Selfish Giant, as she discovered the ’Pylon Poets’ of the 1930s.
 Left-wing and modernist, the Pylon Poets believed that industry and technology could bring a form of emancipation to the common man.
 “Pylons are incredibly beautiful objects, but it’s more than that,” she explains.
 “For one brief period, before the railways and other resources were privatised, they belonged to everybody instead of to just a few.”

 That time is, of course, long gone, and The Selfish Giant portrays that loss as devastating.
 Set in contemporary Bradford, the film focuses on Arbor, a troubled, desperately poor thirteen-year-old who scavenges copper to sell to a guileful scrap dealer.
 Whilst the pylons dotting the landscape serve as a reminder of Bradford’s post-industrial decline, it is Arbor’s heartbreakingly limited circumstances that epitomise The Selfish Giant’s indictment of Thatcherite policies.
 It was during Margaret Thatcher’s premiership, long before Arbor was even born, that state-controlled companies like British Gas, British Airways and British Telecom were privatised, the commitment to providing full employment abandoned, and council houses sold off in their millions.